immerse-project/project-website-source/content/deliverables/D4.2/index.md

 ---
-title : "D4.2 - Report on BGC coupling interface"
-url_pdf : "pdf/IMMERSE-D4.2.pdf"
+title : "D4.2 - Report on the performance of the coupling interface with BGC models" url_pdf : "pdf/IMMERSE-D4.2.pdf"
 ---